firecat53/keepmenu/docs/configure.md

 1. Add your database(s) and keyfile(s)
 2. Adjust `pw_cache_period_min` if desired.
 Default is 6 hours (360 min).
-3. Set the dmenu_command to `rofi` if you are using that instead
+3. Set the dmenu_command to the desired application, including configuration options.
+   - *Note:* If using wofi, the `--height` paramater will not work properly.
+You will have to set `--lines` instead, as keepmenu attempts to set a dynamic height based on number of lines of options.
-4. If using Rofi, pass desired theme via `dmenu_command = rofi -theme
+   - If using Rofi, pass desired theme via `dmenu_command = rofi -theme
      <theme>.rasi`.
-Dmenu theme options are also passed in `dmenu_command`
+   - Dmenu theme options are also passed in `dmenu_command`
 5. Adjust the `autotype_default`, if desired.
 Allowed codes are the [Keepass 2.x codes][1] except for repetitions and most command codes. `{DELAY x}` (in milliseconds) is supported.
 Individual autotype sequences can be edited